TCR Registration Mastery

 Campaign Registration defines specific messaging use cases under the verified brand umbrella.
 Organizations typically operate multiple campaigns representing different communication types: marketing promotions, appointment reminders, account notifications, two-factor authentication.

-Use Case Categories:
+Use Case Categories

-• Customer Care: Support inquiries, account assistance, service status updates
+• Customer Care: Support inquiries, account assistance

-• Delivery Notifications: Shipping confirmations, tracking updates, delivery alerts
+• Delivery Notifications: Shipping confirmations, tracking

-• Account Notifications: Security alerts, balance updates, account changes
+• Account Notifications: Security alerts, balance updates

-• Marketing: Promotional offers, product announcements, sales communications
+• Marketing: Promotional offers, product announcements

-• Higher Education: Campus alerts, course notifications, administrative communications
+• Higher Education: Campus alerts, course notifications

-• 2FA (Two-Factor Authentication): Security codes, login verification
+• 2FA: Security codes, login verification

-• Polling & Voting: Surveys, feedback collection, election communications
+• Polling & Voting: Surveys, feedback collection

-• Public Service Announcements: Emergency alerts, community notifications
+• Public Service: Emergency alerts, community notices

-• Charity: Fundraising, volunteer coordination, donor communications
+• Charity: Fundraising, volunteer coordination

 Why Registration Matters